alexeyromanov365/rewards_app/README.md

 A web application for redeeming rewards with points.
 This app includes:

-- View current reward points balance
+- View user profile with points balance
 - Browse available rewards
 - Redeem rewards using points
 - View redemption history